renovatebot/renovate/docs/development/best-practices.md

 - Prefer `toEqual` or `toDeepEqual`
 - Avoid `toMatchObject`, only use it for:
   - huge strings like the Renovate PR body text
-  - for huge complex objects where you only need to test parts
+  - huge complex objects where you only need to test parts

 ### Fixtures